 - Preheat oven to 450 degrees F and line large baking sheet with unbleached parchment paper or silicone baking mat.
 Cut each chicken breast in half lengthwise.
 You should end up with 8 thin chicken cutlets that do not require pounding.

 - In a large shallow bowl, combine almond flour, Parmesan cheese, oregano, garlic powder, salt and pepper.
 Stir with a fork.

-- If you would like to bake from frozen, I recommend to freeze just breaded chicken cutlets, bake from frozen 10 minutes longer and only then top with marinara and cheese.
+- Bake from frozen: Freeze uncooked breaded chicken cutlets, bake 10 minutes longer and only then top with marinara and cheese.

-- Dark coloured baking sheet browns breading better and faster.
-I just don't have any.
+- Dark colored baking sheet browns breading better and faster.

-- Or use nonstick ceramic skillet which requires just a bit of oil to make breading very crispy.
+- Use whole wheat breadcrumbs and egg wash if you really want crispy breading.
+Or use nonstick ceramic skillet which requires just a bit of oil to make breading very crispy.